Locations

 Even your exercise program will include exercises deemed safe in your particular circumstances.
 An exercise routine for DDD wouldn’t include deadlifts, for example, while someone suffering from fibromyalgia might require a less frequent routine than a diabetic.

-Welcome to Atlanta Spine
+Welcome to Atlanta Spine & Orthopaedics

-Atlanta Spine is a leading provider of pain management solutions in Georgia.
+Atlanta Spine & Orthopaedics is a leading provider of pain management solutions in Georgia.
 Our mission is to bring pain relief through minimally-invasive solutions.
 Our method for this is to bring doctors with different specialties under one roof to provide a variety of treatment options ranging from physical therapy to surgery.

 One of our solutions, regenerative stem cell therapy, offers an entirely new lifestyle to those who suffer from back pain.
 These treatment options don’t just hide pain; they actually treat the root of the problem, providing long-term results with minimally invasive procedures.
 By harvesting healthy stem cells from the patient and injecting them back into problem areas, the body can begin to heal itself.